auuunya/eventwatcher/README.md

 ```cmd
 eventcreate /ID 1 /L APPLICATION /T INFORMATION  /SO MYEVENTSOURCE /D "Test Application Infomation"
 ```

+#### Cross-platform support
+- **Windows:** Uses native Windows Event Log APIs (original behavior).
+Windows-specific tests and implementations are build-tagged with `//go:build windows`.
+- **macOS / Linux:** A lightweight file-watching implementation using `fsnotify` is provided for Unix-like systems.
+On these platforms, call `AddWatcher(path)` where `path` is a file path (writing to the file will emit an event).
+- **Notes:** On non-Windows platforms, Windows-specific APIs return not-implemented errors; use the Unix watcher for most cross-platform needs.

+#### Running tests & profiling
+- Run all tests: `go test ./...`
+- Run Unix watcher test (macOS/Linux): `go test -run TestEventWatcherUnixFile -v`
+- Run memory check: `go test -run TestMemSpike -v` (this logs runtime.MemStats before/after watcher start).

 #### Contribution
 Contributions are welcome!
 Feel free to open issues or submit pull requests on the GitHub repository.